andrew1007/mrfa-demo/article/part1.md

 };
 ```

-It is telling about useless rerenders when inspecting the flame graph, On checkbox select and selecting new filter conditions, a complete rerender of the entire table occurs.
-When inspecting the props that are passed down from `App` to `Table`, you can see that it is fundamentally impossible to ever suppress rerenders; even if `Table` is wrapped in a `React.memo`. `getFilteredRows()`, `handleCellEdit`, `toggleCheckChange`, and `toggleCheckAll` fail reference equality on every render cycle.
+It is telling about useless rerenders when inspecting the flame graph, On checkbox select and selecting new filter conditions, a rerender of the entire table occurs.
+When inspecting the props that are passed from `App` down to `Table`, it is fundamentally impossible to ever suppress rerenders; even if `Table` is wrapped in a `React.memo`. `getFilteredRows()`, `handleCellEdit`, `toggleCheckChange`, and `toggleCheckAll` fail reference equality on every render cycle.

 ![performance of click all checkbox using unoptimized app](../images/local-state-dev-tool.png)

 Technically, this could be solved with `useCallback` and `useMemo`.
 But these should be avoided as often as possible.
 They are brittle to use and must be vigilantly maintained.
-These hooks rely on a dependency array, which is susceptible to ineffective memoization and returning stale values.

-Traditional performance techniques, like `useCallback` and `useMemo`, inevitably become liabilities in large applications.
+These hooks rely on a dependency array, which is susceptible to ineffective memoization and/or retaining stale values.
+Liberal use of them inevitably become liabilities in large applications.
 All of these issues and considerations are a non-issue if a different data management design pattern is used.
-It starts with managing data outside of the component hierarchy: the Context API.
+It starts by managing data outside of the component hierarchy: the Context API.

 ## Performant Context

 The guiding principle of fast components is the minimization of UI relying on other UI for data.
 The more data is passed from parent to child, the harder it is to optimize.
 In order to directly pass data to the components that need it, the context API is needed.

 Context is widely regarded as slow; with claims that it does not scale.
 This is a half-truth.
 Context is not intrinsically slow.
-What is slow is the downstream consequence of its usage in a React component. [`useContext`](https://react.dev/reference/react/useContext) triggers a rerender every time data updates.
-So, in reality, the perception of context "being slow" is actually commentary on the speed of the reconciliation algorithm.
+What is slow is the downstream consequence of its usage in a React component. [`useContext`](https://react.dev/reference/react/useContext) triggers a rerender every context data updates.
+In reality, the perception of context "being slow" is a commentary on the slowness of the reconciliation algorithm.

 This performance critique is based on the most common design pattern, which is calling `useContext` directly inside the UI component that needs the data.
 The key phrase is "UI component".
-Of course, `useContext` must be called in a component; but nothing is stopping us from using it in a component that has no HTML.
+Of course, `useContext` must be called in a component; but `useContext` can be called in a component that has no HTML in it.

 Here is a basic state management library that can be used to suppress rerenders.
 It is a scalable implementation that works in applications of any size.
 It leverages the following concepts: